CrimsonChin/Varnish/README.md

 ## Considerations
 1. The password security is poor.
 The plain text password is assigned to a variable and passed to a service.
-2. PRISM is not really used extensively enough to warrent its inclusion.

 ## To Do
+- [ ] Seperate commands from the view models
 - [ ] Add unit tests.
 - [ ] Make async.
-- [ ] fix view models and services to use either a secure string or the encrypted hash.
+- [ ] Fix view models and services to use either a secure string or the encrypted hash.